mickey-mickser/google-sheets-project/README.md

 Example URL: `http://localhost:8080/update?sheet_id=1a2b3c4d5e6f7g8h9i0j`

-_Description:_ Accepts a list of updates and applies them to the specified Google Sheet.
+_Description:_ Updates the cell or range of the table to the specified values.

 **Request Example:**
 ```json